Short paddle adventures paired with great eateries around Walton County

 Morrison Springs is located just south of Ponce DeLeon off of SR81 in Northeast Walton County.
 To find out more about Morrison Springs, Click here

-Red Bay Grocery is about 5 miles south of CR181 (road to Morrison Springs entrance) on SR 81.
-Red Bay offers great barbecue and blue-plate specials topped off with a bit of local color.
-You will also find locally grown produce and canned goods.
+Red Bay Market is about 5 miles south of CR181 (road to Morrison Springs entrance) on SR 81.
+Red Bay offers personal pizza, and a variety of specials.
 They are open 7 days a week.

 Chain of Lakes / Bruce Café